Submit manuscript...

 32. Nakata PA, Mc Conn MM.
 Sequential subtractive approach facilitates identification of differentially expressed genes.
 Plant Physiology and Biochemistry.
 2002;40:307–312.

 33. Rebrikov DV, Desai SM, Siebert PD, et al. Suppression Subtractive Hybridization.
-In: Gene Expression Profiling: Methods and Protocols, Shimkets RA, Humana Press Inc. Totowa, USA.
+In: Gene Expression Profiling: Methods and Protocols, Shimkets RA, editors.
+Humana Press Inc. Totowa, USA.
 2004. p.107–134.

 34. Ascenso R, Leite R, Afonso R, et al. Suppression subtractive hybridization: a rapid and inexpensive detection methodology for up–regulated Perkinsus olseni genes.
 African Journal of Biochemistry.
 2007;1(3):024 – 028.